bgri/m100LE/README.md

 </details></ul>

 ## Documentation
 **m100le** is an implementation of [WORDLE](https://en.wikipedia.org/wiki/Wordle) for the TRS-80
 Model 100 and related computers.

-### Hardware
 <ul><details><summary>
-M100LE runs unmodified on all eight of the Kyotronic sisters.
+The same code runs unmodified on all eight of the Kyotronic sisters.
 </summary>

 <img src="README.md.d/pc8201-small.png" align="right" width="33%">